-For that reason, the number of layers are specified in a plywood’s name by ‘Ply’.
+For that reason, the number of layers is specified in a plywood’s name by ‘Ply’.
 3-ply means 3 layers, 4-ply is 4 layers, etc.

-Being made from thin layers glued together, more layers greatly increases the strength of a plywood.
+Being made from thin layers glued together, more layers greatly increase the strength of plywood.

 Anything from 3-4 layers is ‘shop-grade’ – cheap plywood for small DIY uses.
 Going up to 4-7 layers means the plywood can be used for furniture – like kitchen cabinets, or even flooring.
 Anything above 7 layers is incredibly strong, but starts to limit functionality.

 Typically, you’ll be choosing between 3-5 ply from your local store.
 Each layer can add around 5psf of load capacity, so pick accordingly.